When securing Kubernetes workloads, two YAML blocks cause a lot of confusion: PodSecurityContext and ContainerSecurityContext.

 - Some best practices for secure workloads

-What Is PodSecurityContext
+What Is PodSecurityContext?

-Common PodSecurityContext
+Common PodSecurityContext settings:

 fsGroup | Sets group ID for mounted volumes |

-runAsNonRoot* | Indicates that the container must run as a non-root user |
+| runAsNonRoot* | Indicates that the container must run as a non-root user |

-runAsUser * | Default user ID for containers |
+runAsUser* | Default user ID for containers |

-runAsGroup * | Default group ID |
+runAsGroup* | Default group ID |

-seccompProfile * | System call filtering |
+seccompProfile* | System call filtering |

-seLinuxOptions * | SELinux labels |
+seLinuxOptions* | SELinux labels |

 supplementalGroups | Adds group IDs |